Dianne Wilkerson: Political career

-In 1993, she became the first African American woman to serve in the Massachusetts Senate, after defeating incumbent Bill Owens in the Democratic primary.
+In 1993, she became the first African American woman to serve in the Massachusetts Senate, winning election in 1992 after defeating incumbent Bill Owens in the Democratic primary.

 When in office, Wilkerson's Senatorial District included the Back Bay, Beacon Hill, Chinatown, Jamaica Plain, Mission Hill, Roxbury, South End, and some parts of the Fenway, Dorchester, and Mattapan.

+During the 2008 Democratic Party presidential primaries, Wilkerson endorsed the candidacy of Barack Obama.

-She lost the September 2008 Democratic primary to Sonia Chang-Díaz, and on October 31, 2008, announced that she was ending her write-in campaign to seek re-election in the November 4, 2008, election.
+Wilkerson lost her September 2008 state senate Democratic primary to Sonia Chang-Díaz, and on October 31, 2008, announced that she was ending her write-in campaign to seek re-election in the November 4, 2008, election.
 On November 19, 2008, Wilkerson formally resigned from the Massachusetts state Senate.

 In April 2022, following Sonia Chang-Diaz's decision not to run for re-election, she filed papers for another Senate run.
 She lost the Democratic primary to state Representative Liz Miranda, coming in third with 21% of the vote.

 Legislative appointments

 As State Senator, she was appointed to the following: the Commission to Eliminate Racial & Ethnic Healthcare Disparities, the Hynes Convention Center & Boston Common Parking Garage Legislative Commission, the Special Commission on Non-Group and Small Group Health Insurance, Co-Chair; and the Massachusetts Workforce Investment Board.